tkr22777/teaching-cs-630/week_07/03_subqueries_multi_row.md

 | Jane | Doe | Mathematics |
 | Bob | Wilson | Computer Science |

-**How it works:**
-1. Inner query returns student IDs: `(1, 2, 3)`
-2. Outer query finds students where `student_id` matches any of these values

 ## NOT IN Operator

-Tests if a value does NOT match any value in the list.

 **Syntax:**
 ```sql